Wormhole-X-Treme/Wormhole-X-Treme/README.txt

 wormhole.list - Able to list wormholes
-wormhole.network.use.NETWORKNAME - Able to use wormholes on NETWORKNAME wormhole.network.build.NETWORKNAME - Able to build wormholes on NETWORKNAME
+wormhole.network.use.NETWORKNAME - Able to use wormholes on NETWORKNAME wormhole.network.build.NETWORKNAME - Able to build wormholes on NETWORKNAME wormhole.go - allows user to use '/wormhole go' command.

 To Build: